Aishwarya4823/Youtubilytics/README.md

 category names, extracted from the json file, with the original dataset.<br>
 3) There were multiple instances of the top trending video during the life of the video.
 We ensured we kept the latest record of when the video was trending with already accumulated results for its properties such as likes, dislikes, comments, shares, downloads, etc.<br>
-4) Data manipulation such as normalizing the data, converting the datatype of the data, replacing nan with either a suitable number depending on the frequency of the mode value or removing those rows completely if they were very small in number, etc
+4) Data manipulation such as normalizing the data, converting the datatype of the data, replacing nan with either a suitable number depending on the frequency of the mode value or removing those rows completely if they were very small in number, etc<br>
 <br>
 <br>